Roy-Fokker/sdl3-cpp23-project-template/readme.md

 Uses following libraries retrieved from their project repos by CPM.CMake
 - SDL3, obviously
 - GLM, for math
-- DXC, from Vulkan SDK (for Vulkan backend)
+- DXC, from Vulkan SDK for Vulkan backend **or** from Windows SDK for DirectX backend

 ## Basic notes on code structure
 - As much as is possible, functions will not take ownership of pointers to objects.